makeabilitylab/makeabilitylabwebsite/README.md

 9. Open the Docker option.
 The Image Name should be `pycharm:latest`.
 Click `OK` to finish.

 ### Configuring PyCharm to run the website server (optional)
 You may choose to use either the Terminal or PyCharm to run the website server.
+The benefit of running the website server via PyCharm is that you can set breakpoints and use the IDE for debugging.
+(Note: Jon has never done this--I just run the website server from terminal).

 NOTE: If you haven't created a superuser yet, you will need to do so through terminal.
 Refer to Step 6 in the Docker Installation for more information.